-- Use the Rectangle Image Map tool to create rectangular image map "hot areas" (and to gain access to other image map tools).
-The image map tools are available when the ImageMap XTensions software is loaded. - Use the Form Box tool to create a form box (to contain form controls). - Use the Text Field tool to create a text field. - Use the Button tool at to create a button. - Use the Image Button tool at to create a button that will allow a picture to be imported. - Use the Pop-up Menu tool to create a drop-down menu. - Use the List Box tool to create a list. - Use the Radio Button tool to create a radio button. - Use the Check Box tool @ to create a check box. - Use the Rollover Linking tool 10 to link the origin and target boxes of a twoposition rollover.
-When the mouse pointer is moved over the origin box, the content of the target box displays. - Use the Rollover Unlinking tool 1st to unlink the origin and target boxes of a two-position rollover.
+- Use the Rectangle Image Map tool 🖾 to create rectangular image map "hot areas" (and to gain access to other image map tools).
+The image map tools are available when the ImageMap XTensions software is loaded. - Use the Form Box tool 🔳 to create a form box (to contain form controls). - Use the File Selection Tool to create a field and button that end users can use to send a file to the Web server. - Use the Text Field tool 🛄 to create a text field. - Use the Button tool 🖳 to create a button. - Use the Image Button tool 🖾 to create a button that will allow a picture to be imported. - Use the Pop-up Menu tool 🕃 to create a drop-down menu. - Use the List Box tool 🗐 to create a list. - Use the Radio Button tool (2) to create a radio button. - Use the Check Box tool I to create a check box. - Use the Rollover Linking tool to link the origin and target boxes of a two-position rollover.
+When the mouse pointer is moved over the origin box, the content of the target box displays. - Use the Rollover Unlinking tool ^B/C to unlink the origin and target boxes of a two-position rollover.